 This is also a good opportunity to define your brand tone of voice and put in place best practice guidelines for communicating with customers.

-One of the best ways to drive forward your CRM strategy is to invest in a CRM software for your business.
+It’s impossible to drive forward your CRM strategy without a CRM software for your business.

-Remember to clean your contact list before importing it to the CRM so that way you’re starting off with an organized and up to date database.
+Then, set up what counts as a lead, a prospect, or opportunity according to your CRM strategy.
+Remember to clean your contact list before importing it to start off with an organized and up-to-date database.

 All strategic actions need to be backed up by figures and data – and your CRM strategy is no exception.
 You need to be able to measure its progress.

-You established the desired outcomes of your CRM strategy back in Step 1.
+You outlined your CRM strategy goals back in Step 1.
 Now you’re going to give your team some concrete targets to work towards.

 When setting objectives for your teams remember to make them S.M.A.R.T (i.e. Specific, Measurable, Achievable, Realistic, and Time-bound).

 Examples of performance metrics you may wish to include are: